visym/collector/docs/README.md

 Visym Collector provides:

 * On-demand collection of rare classes
-* Combined video recording, annotation and verification into a single platform
+* Simultaneous video recording, annotation and verification into a single unified platform
-* Video datasets of people who have provided their informed consent
+* Consented videos of people for ethical dataset construction
-* Python tools for hard negative mining and live model testing
+* Python tools for hard negative mining and live model testing in PyTorch

 ## Dataset Releases

-* [People in Public - 100k](https://visym.com):  This dataset contains 100K instances of 64 classes of activities performed by people in public places.
+* [People in Public - 100k](https://visym.com):  This dataset contains ###K instances of ## classes of activities performed by people in public places.